 Although the start of the Iron Age is marked by the advances in metallurgy, society and the way in which people used the land continued unbroken from the Bronze Age.

 Remarkable clusters of prehistoric sites are associated with the peat shelves on the shore at Goldcliff and Redwick in Monmouthshire where the buildings are remarkably well preserved.
 Animal hoof prints have been found associated with the buildings, suggesting the seasonal grazing of livestock.
 A small bone assemblage found here has pointed to the raising of mainly cattle, but also the presence of horses and dogs, and access to sheep / goat meat.
 Human skulls have also been recovered.

 Later in the Iron Age the well-known settlements of Glastonbury and Meare in Somerset rise to prominence.

 Roman Rule – 43 – 410AD

 The Romans brought great changes across the British Isles, and the estuary was no different.
 The Twentieth Legion established itself in AD 49 in Gloucester and Roman vessels soon plied the river, estuary and Bristol Channel.
-The use of the estuary for trade is shown by the development of ports on the Avon and Parrot.
-Smelting of iron ore at Woolaston (Gloucestershire) and Oldbury-on-Severn (Avon) used ore shipped from the Forest of Dean.
-A Roman boat recently found close to the inland margin of the levels at Magor, Gwent, from what was then a tidal creek, suggests the kinds of craft that worked the estuary.
-The boat, of nailed planks was originally of about 12 metres long.
+The use of the estuary for trade is shown by the development of ports on the Avon and Parrett.
+Smelting of iron ore at Woolaston (Gloucestershire) and Oldbury-on-Severn (Bristol) used ore shipped from the Forest of Dean.
+A Roman boat found close to the inland margin of the levels at Magor, Monmouthshire, from what was then a tidal creek, suggests the kinds of craft that worked the estuary.
+The boat, of nailed planks, was originally about 12 metres long.